 One diet that has received a great deal of attention during the past few years is the Mediterranean diet.
 According to the recent review, there is some relatively strong evidence to suggest that the Mediterranean diet can benefit mental health.

 They also found strong evidence to suggest that making some dietary changes can help people with certain conditions.
-For instance, children with drug resistant epilepsy have fewer seizures when they follow a ketogenic diet, which is high in fat and low in carbohydrates.
+For instance, children with drug resistant epilepsy have

 Also, people with vitamin B-12 deficiencies experience lethargy, fatigue, and memory problems.
 These deficiencies are also linked with psychosis and mania.
 For these people, vitamin B-12 supplementation can significantly improve mental well-being.